ridvansumset/intern_project/README.md

 `cd server && go run main.go`

-In the second screen
+In the second screen,

 `cd web/src/app`

-`npm install` and run your favorite http-server. ([Node http-server](https://www.npmjs.com/package/http-server) or use Python Simple HTTP Server)
+then, run `python -m SimpleHTTPServer` and go to http://localhost:8000/#/ in your browser.